3 The Role of Prediction in Science

 Scientific Models

-Scientific models are often mathematical representations of aspects of phenomena that allow scientists to predict, explain, or reason about these phenomena.
+Scientific models are typically mathematical representations of aspects of phenomena that allow scientists to predict, explain, or reason about these phenomena.
 Models can be grounded in theory or even be applications of theories to a specific context.
 For instance, Richardson used theories from physics to build his weather forecasting model.
 However, models don’t have to be closely tied to theory.
 They can also rely on data or common sense.
 Contrary to theories, models are often more concrete with a smaller scope and more practical.
-Evidence incompatible with the model just limits the scope of the model, but it can still survive if it is useful.
+Evidence incompatible with the model just limits the scope of the model, but an otherwise useful model might still survive.
 Different models for similar aspects of reality can coexist in a field even if they are in conflict.

 Scientific Predictions